COLOR GRADING IN LIGHTROOM

-Imagine that you’re in Grand Teton National Park photographing the majestic peaks of the Tetons late in the month of May.
-The scene in front of you is stunning, but the photography can be difficult because of the extremely unpredictable weather that is produced by the mountain landscape.
+Imagine that you’re in Grand Teton National Park photographing the majestic peaks of the Tetons late in May.
+The scene in front of you is stunning.
+However, the photography can be difficult because of the extremely unpredictable weather that is produced by the mountain landscape.
 You see, the predictability of weather in nature photography can be serendipitous as well as a struggle.
-Unpredictable weather requires photographers to enter into nature with a plan, but also the knowledge of how to adapt when weather changes.
-However, predictable weather allows photographers to follow through with an educated plan to create an image.
+Unpredictable weather requires photographers to enter into nature with a plan.
+Similarly, it requires the knowledge of how to adapt when weather changes.
+On the other hand, predictable weather allows photographers to follow through with an educated plan to create an image.

 For the past two years, I’ve been learning how to deal with predictable weather when it comes to photography.
-I was living in Haiti where you can easily plan out your entire day months in advance because the weather was predictable down to the hour.
+I was living in Haiti where you can easily plan out your entire day months in advance.
+The weather was predictable down to the hour.
 It allowed me to plan out photographs and execute them based on my knowledge of the weather pattern predictability.

 Every morning produced incredible sunrises.
 Soft light and unique cloud formations allowed me to use my wide angle lens to photograph the brush-covered landscapes as a foreground and frame the sunrise colors towering above.
 Being able to know where the sun was going to rise on the horizon also made sunrise images even more predictable.
 If the sun rose on the edge of the mountain range, it meant more golden light in the scene.
 On the other hand, as the year progressed, the sun rose behind the mountains which led to much softer shadows and darker foregrounds.
 After sunrises, the weather was bright, sunny, and hot until the afternoon when storms rolled in.